icerpc/icerpc-docs/pages/icerpc-core/connection/how-to-create-a-connection.md

 ---
-title: Client vs server connections
+title: How to create a connection
-description: Learn how to create and accept connections in IceRPC.
+description: Learn how to create and accept connections with IceRPC.
 ---

 ## What are connections for?